 Saturday seems hotter and more frenetic.
 Submotion Orchestra on the West Stage evoke the festival atmosphere as the heart-warming vocals of lead singer Ruby Wood blend effortlessly with the band’s rolling drums, soulful keys and ethereal synth sounds.
 Dance DJ’s and producers Soul Clap get the RBMA tent into party-mode with a funk-filled house set, and electronic duo Mount Kimbie deliver a performance which sounds heavier, and more guitar-driven, than expected, but it’s one that goes down well with fans in the scorching Big Top tent.

 Saturday was however only really about one man; Hip-hop legend Nas.
 Still looking as fresh-faced and as full of energy as ever, he treats the packed arena to a full rendition of his classic “Ilmatic” album.
 20 years on from its release he reminds us of his incredible lyricism, and displays breath-control to rival any emcee out today.
 To the delight of the crowd, he then goes on to deliver other classics from his back catalogue including “Nas is like”, “ If I ruled the World” and “Made you look”.
 For GBC, festivities are brought to a close at The Big Top by an atmospheric electronic set from Bonobo which sees the crowd break into rapturous applause at the end of a thoroughly enjoyable day.

 Despite a number of frustrations including a rather irritating approach to crowd control, ridiculously long queues at the bar, and minor sound issues, Lovebox still maintains a lead over most other London festivals in its succesfull delivery of a truly eclectic and mouth-watering line-up of DJ’s and artists who fail to disappoint.
-If this year is anything to go by, we would recommend getting those tickets early for 2016.
+If this year is anything to go by, we would recommend getting those tickets early for next year.
 A thoroughly enjoyable weekend.